 I’m an editor, a writer, and a historian of twentieth-century U.S. culture and politics.

 Since 2011, I have worked at Harvard University Press.
-As an assistant editor there, I acquire and edit new works in history and related fields that appeal to a general audience of educated readers as well as to students and scholars across disciplines.
+As an assistant editor there, I acquire and edit new works in history and related fields that appeal to a general audience of intellectually engaged readers as well as to students and scholars across disciplines.
 I am particularly interested in books on the history of the United States, its culture, its politics, and its place in the world.
-Other interests include gay and lesbian history, the history of gender and sexuality, African American history, urban history, and–somewhat eccentrically–the regional history of New England in the twentieth century.
+Other interests include gay and lesbian history, the history of gender and sexuality, African American history, urban history, and New England history.
 I also assist with HUP’s history and contemporary affairs list.
 (All opinions herein are mine alone, I should note.)